Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 2) Pick a language and go through some tutorials.
 There are tons of s

-If you have an iPad, go through Playgrounds App (Score:2)
+If you have an iPad, go through Playgrounds App (Score:3)

 All iPads with iOS10 either come with, or can have installed for free the Playgrounds app into which you can install playgrounds that teach programming.